andreterceiro/dio-kotlin-introducao-a-cultura-agil/README.md

 Observation: NPS = customer satisfaction index.
 Teacher commented that 80% is a good level of NPS.

-Teacher do not commented about a deadline to achieve a key point In other words: in the examples you have the objective and the key result, but you don't have a deadline to achieve the key result.
+Teacher do not commented about a fixed deadline to achieve a key point In other words: in the examples you have the objective and the key result, but you don't have a deadline to achieve the key result. it depends of each case.

 Curiosity: OKR have 3 words, but is related only to 2 things, see:
 - **O**bjective;